 The choice of bait and lures can also be affected by the seasons.
 Insects, reptiles, and certain fish may be a staple to a bass’s diet during the summer but yield zero results during the winter.
 This is why anglers need to select a seasonally appropriate lure.

 Species can also play a big role in role in lure selection.
-Smallmouth bass prefers deeper, clear water over a rock or sand-strewn bottom and usually respond well to crank or dive baits.
+Smallmouth bass prefer deeper, clear water over a rock or sand-strewn bottom and usually respond well to crank or dive baits.
 Note: Smallmouth bass often share a habitat with trout and, in select cases, have even been caught on the same bait.

 Triple C